25 November 2019

 First off, what exactly is a project?

-The term project is often used, but does have a clear definition when we are talking about Project Management.
+The word project is used in many ways to mean many things, but when it comes to Project Management, it does have a clear definition.
 According to the Project Management Institute (PMI), a project is “a temporary endeavor undertaken to create a unique product, service or result”.
-It is something outside of normal operations and it non-routine.
+It is something outside of normal operations and is non-routine.

-To get started with a project, the elements must be defined.
-Failing to define these elements before beginning the project leave you vulnerable to conflict later on, and this conflict could cause you to waste resources, overspend your budget, finish the project late, or even derail a project completely.
+To get started with a project, specific elements must be defined.
+Failing to define these elements before beginning the project leaves you vulnerable to conflict later on, and this conflict could cause you to waste resources, overspend your budget, finish the project late, or even derail a project completely.
+So what are these critical elements?
 A project manager needs to keep the following characteristics into account for each project:

 The scope is the big picture of a project.
 It includes clearly defining the goals and objectives, as well as the size of the project, and any specific requirements that might be tied to the project.
 The scope also needs to take into account the other elements (time, resources, and budget)--meaning that any changes to the scope will affect these elements.
 If the scope was set to build one tower, and then changed to build two, the parameters of time, resources, and budget must also be reevaluated.